 Storage of foods and storage conditions

-Living foods such as fruits and vegetables have some natural protection against the activities of microorganism.
-The best method of preserving these items is to keep the product alive and at the same time slow down the natural enzyme activity which will slow the rate of ripening or maturity.
-Which is why cold storage warehouses are dedicating specific spaces towards the required temperature settings of specific fruit and vegetable groups.
+Living foods like fruits and vegetables possess natural defenses against microorganisms.
+The most effective method of preserving such items is by maintaining their freshness and concurrently slowing down natural enzyme activity, which helps extend the ripening or maturation process.
+Cold storage warehouses allocate specific spaces tailored to the required temperature settings for distinct fruit and vegetable groups.

 Technology